GWilloughby99/GWilloughby99.github.io/_posts/2020-01-20-stopandsearch analysis.md

 Nationally, the rate per 1,000 for those of Asian heritage being stopped and searched has been rising.

-Using population estimates from the 2011 census, **15 per 1,000** people stopped and searched were Asian.
+Using population estimates from the 2011 census, **15 per 1,000** Asians were stopped and searched.

 This is the highest rate since the end of 2015.